bb6261/demo-repo/README.md

 Jupyter Notebooks:

-Personal Ethics Statement: Save it as a PDF and include link here
+Personal Ethics Statement: Save it as a PDF and include link here.
+Follow restrictions on 3rd party data use.

 Other Files from past Data Analytic Projects: